 What is the minimum educational eligibility criteria to apply for the UGC NET exam?

 Candidates must have passed their master’s with an aggregate score of at least 55%.

 When will I get my NTA UGC NET admit card?

-UGC NET admit cards are out now.
-Candidates can download the admit card from the official website of the NTA UGC NET by following the detailed steps mentioned in the article above.
+UGC NET admit cards will be out in due time.
+Once the admit card portal is open, candidates can download their respective admit cards from the official website of the NTA UGC NET by following the detailed steps mentioned in the article above.

 What is the age limit for UGC NET?